-A gaming mouse is the primary input for PC gamers, which is why choosing the right one can make a massive difference.
-Additionally, having a gaming mouse that is both lightweight and wireless is essential to performing well in the games you play due to less drag and quicker movements.
+A gaming mouse is the primary input device for PC gamers, which is why choosing the right one can make a massive difference.
+Additionally, a gaming mouse that is both lightweight and wireless is essential to performing well in the games you play due to less drag and quicker movements.
 Therefore, below we have curated a comprehensive list of the lightest wireless gaming mice.